-Turning Symbolic Differentiation Automatic
+Turning Symbolic Differentiation Automatic25 April 2022

 On the previous post, we wrote a data type representing a formula that could appear in a Calculus class and discussed how to find its derivative.
 The approach that we chose was rather algebraic: we took each of the formulas for a derivative and taught the program how to recursively apply them.